Chickensalad303/rpi_packages_server/README.md

 # rpi_packages_server
-only tested on raspberry pi using raspberry pi os (with desktop environment) insatall all dependencies. then just run inside the projects folder:
+only tested on raspberry pi using raspberry pi os (with desktop environment).<br/>
+insatall all dependencies. then just run inside the projects folder:

 ```